DAY 1 – THURSDAY- Depart for Kathmandu

 DAY 11 - SUNDAY-Depart Kathmandu

 After arrival orientation in Kathmandu, students explore the ancient city of Bhaktapur.
-The next day, we travel a short distance eastward to Nagarkot, a historical mountain community at 10,000 feet with spectacular views of the Himalaya Mountains.
-We will experience a 3-day International Kingian Nonviolence Training facilitated by URI Center faculty and trainers.
-This program is a collaboration between URI and Tribhuvan University’s Conflict, Peace, & Development Studies Program, in partnership with two of the most respected peace promoting human rights NGOs in Nepal, COCAP – the Collective Campaign for Peace, and SWD – Social Work for Development.
-Notable guests at the training will include human rights activists and peace advocates of Nepal.
+The next day, we travel to Nagarkot, a historical mountain community at 10,000 feet with spectacular views of the Himalaya Mountains.
+We will experience a 3-day International Kingian Nonviolence Training facilitated by URI Center faculty.
+This program is a collaboration between URI and Tribhuvan University’s Conflict, Peace, & Development Studies Program.

-Leaving Chitwan early, we enjoy a scenic drive through central Nepal and take a break mid-morning break to enjoy white water rafting with lunch on the riverbank.
-We arrive back in Kathmandu for the final two days/nights.
-Students will experience cultural and spiritual learning opportunities at several of the world’s holiest ancient temples and shrines.
-Swayambhunath and Bodhnath are recognized as some of the most sacred sites in the Hindu and Buddhist faith traditions.
+Leaving Chitwan early, we enjoy a scenic drive through central Nepal and take a break mid-morning for white water rafting with lunch on the riverbank.
+We arrive back in Kathmandu for the final two days/nights where students will experience cultural and spiritual learning at several of the world’s holiest ancient temples and shrines.

-Completing this international nonviolence travel experience, students will visit with CNN Hero 2012 winner . social uplifting programs.
-Also students will visit Pushpa Basnet at her Early Childhood Development Center and learn of her work establishing a home for young children who without other options were forced to live in prisons with their convicted parents.
-After a final relaxing morning for packing and souvenir shopping, the group transitions to the Tribhuvan Airport to bid a final “Namaste” to Nepal.
-Our return flight arrives at JFK early Monday morning, meeting our minibus for the final leg of our journey back to URI.
+Completing this international nonviolence travel experience, students will visit with 2012 CNN Hero winner, Pushpa Basnet at her Early Childhood Development Center, a home for young children who without other options were forced to live in prisons with their convicted parents.
+After a final relaxing morning for packing and souvenir shopping, the group bids a final “Namaste” to Nepal.